purplesunflower0/Sales-Dashboard/README.md

  ## Key Insights

--Men’s Shoes turned out to be the top category, contributing around 43% of total sales.

 -Cameras and Men’s Clothes were strong performers too, making up around 22% and 16% of sales respectively.

 -Sales were a bit low in the starting months (Jan–Feb) but picked up sharply from March onward, with peaks around September and December (probably festival/holiday effect).